treeverse/lakeFS/docs/posts/towards-1.0-sdk.md

   should not require downtime.[^2]
 * The lakectl CLI flags will continue to work across minor version upgrades.
   However we do not currently guarantee the format of lakectl output.
+* Obviously we do _not_ control the S3 API or its many clients.
+If your program uses an S3 API that lakeFS supports, it should continue to work across a minor version upgrade of lakeFS.
+A minor version upgrade will not remove support for a documented S3 API that is supported in the previous version.

 ## Why this is important